sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 * Once imported, ReadTheDocs will being the build process for the documentation.
 The progress of this is followed by selecting the project on the [My Projects](https://readthedocs.org/dashboard/) page, and selected the project and once in the project, selecting the "Builds" button.
 * If the builds is successful, a link to the new documentation is made available.

 If a documentation build fails, the best method to debug is to dig into the specific build (The Project -> Builds) and review the build log.
-If more detail is needed, the __View raw__ link on the build page will dispaly the raw log file from the build run.
+If more detail is needed, the __View raw__ link on the build page will display the raw logfile from the build run.

 #### Documentation Update

 The update process for the documentation is automatic.
-Whenever the projects master branch on GitHub is updated, ReadTheDocs will initiate a documentation build using the new package content.
+Whenever the project's master branch on GitHub is updated, ReadTheDocs will initiate a documentation build using the new package content.